Monday, February 1, 2021

 "[c]reation in nature happens without planning or purpose, so everything in it looks (by definition) natural.
 Artist's creation can't ordinarily escape looking man-made; only if he can somehow attain state of mind that eliminates purposefulness will he create as nature does, transcend artifice, and achieve this rare effect of naturalness, rightness." (n.d.)

 "I do hear in his [Schumann's] music sometimes, not too often, a flow of chords without any effort of the composer.
 The music goes on and on, and the whole energy feels like it comes from inside the music, not as a compositional effort made by the composer.
 Obviously this has a strong impact on my thoughts and feelings.
 I also hear this 'going on by itself' in works by other composers, particularly in the pre-Baroque era, but with Schumann it’s coloured by a more personal handwriting.
 I don’t hear it with much of the expressionist music of the 20th century, and even sometimes not in the music of Schönberg.
 There a variety of expressionist gestures are used to move the music forward rather than it having this sense of 'going on by itself' with its own internal momentum.
 This 'going on by itself' is an issue that has concerned me for many, many years.
 It was even, I think, the initial spark at the beginning of my life as a composer."
-(Frey, J. & Sansón, G., n.d.)
+(Frey & Sansón, n.d.)

-Decreasing emtionality through impersonality
+Decreasing emotionality through impersonality

 "The composer must distance himself, make absent, and suppress in himself all aim.
 He will establish the criteria that will permit a process that allows the music to create itself all by itself." (n.d.)

-Bashō as well held that in order for qualities such as zōka to be infused in poems, the poet has to forget himself and let go of the ego's grip on the artistic process.
-Only then can the poems attain the impersonal quality of sincerity (makoto).
-The poet must purge the ego from his heart-mind so that it becomes pure like a mirror.
-Only then will this mirror be capable of "reflecting things as they are" (Thornhill 1998, 351).
-Bashō famously told his students to "[l]earn about a pine tree from a pine tree, and about a bamboo plant from a bamboo plant."
-Learning about phenomena from phenomena was about letting go of ego and "enter into the object, perceive its delicate life, and feel its feeling (sono bi no awarete jōkanzuru)" (Thornhill 1998, 351).
+Bashō likewise held that for qualities such as zōka to be infused into poetry, the poet must forget herself and loosen the ego’s grip on the artistic process.
+Only then can the poem attain the impersonal quality of sincerity (makoto).
+The poet must purge the ego from the heart-mind so that it becomes pure like a mirror—only then will this mirror be capable of "reflecting things as they are" (Thornhill 1998, 351).
+Bashō famously told his students to "[l]earn about a pine tree from a pine tree, and about a bamboo plant from a bamboo plant".
+Learning about phenomena from phenomena meant letting go of the ego and "enter[ing] into the object, perceiv[ing] its delicate life, and feel[ing] its feeling (sono bi no awarete jōkanzuru)" (Thornhill 1998, 351).

 “Gradually the inside of the piano freed itself from embodying the inner life of the human being, and started to resonate with its own wooden hollowness” (Morton 2013, 165).

-In his early compositions, Cage achieved this, according to Morton, by preparing the piano and thereby drawing attention to the uniqueness of the heterogenous sounds that were produced by the preparations.
-Cage did not write sounds to voice his inner being, but rather he gave sounds their own anarchic autonomy.
-The spectral composers turned instead their attention to the microaudial makeup of sounds by studying and manipulating their spectra.
-Other instrumental composers' interests in sounds led to an exploration of new extended techniques for traditional instruments.
-In Cage's later music, sporadic, and 'random' sounds without any direction gives rise to a heightened awareness of the music as consisting of just sounds.
-Yet others, like La Monte Young, worked with just intonation and thereby achieved a heightened focus on music's raw materiality:
+In his early compositions, Cage achieved this, according to Morton, by preparing the piano and thereby drawing attention to the uniqueness of the heterogeneous sounds produced by the preparations.
+Cage did not use sounds to voice his inner being; rather, he granted them their own anarchic autonomy.
+The spectral composers, in turn, directed their attention to the micro-audial makeup of sound by studying and manipulating its spectra.
+Other instrumental composers’ fascination with sound led them to explore new 'extended techniques' for traditional instruments.

 “Instead of coming up with a new tune, Young decided to work directly with tuning […] This is the music of attunement, not of stories.”
 (Morton 2013, 166).

-If the employment of aesthtic qualities like blandness, zōka, and impersonality represent different strategies that can be employed in music to decrease its prettiness, it still remains the case that music with these qualities can be to our liking.
-Even Kamo no Chōmei's solitary and ascetic life as a recluse became a source of aesthetic delight and a problematic attachment for him: "It is a sin for me now to love my little hut, and my attachment to its solitude may also be a hindrance to salvation" (trans.
+If the cultivation of aesthetic qualities such as blandness, zōka, and impersonality represents different strategies for reducing the 'prettiness' of music, it nevertheless remains true that music embodying these qualities can still please us.
+Even Kamo no Chōmei’s solitary and ascetic life as a recluse became a source of aesthetic delight—and, for him, a problematic attachment: “It is a sin for me now to love my little hut, and my attachment to its solitude may also be a hindrance to salvation” (trans.
 Keene 1968, 203).
-In the Pāli canon, the Buddha explains that even an attachment to serenity and the Dharma itself has to be abandoned in order to actualize awakening.
-If someone striving for awakening

-"does not attain the destruction of the taints because of that desire for the Dhamma [dhammarāgena], that delight in the Dhamma [dhammanandiyā], then with the destruction of the five lower fetters he becomes one due to reappear spontaneously [in the Pure Abodes] and there attain final Nibbāna without ever returning from that world." (in Bhikkhu Bodhi 2015, 455).
+"But if he does not attain the destruction of the taints because of that desire for the Dhamma [dhammarāgena], that delight in the Dhamma [dhammanandiyā], then with the destruction of the five lower fetters he becomes one due to reappear spontaneously [in the Pure Abodes] and there attain final Nibbāna without ever returning from that world." (in Bhikkhu Bodhi 2015, 455).

-Just as with the Dharma, the soteriological aspects of art–the qualities that actually lead us toward awakening–can become a source of subtle attachment.
+Just as with the Dhamma, the soteriological aspects of art—the very qualities that can lead us toward awakening—can themselves become a source of subtle attachment.
 On this topic, Musō Soseki (1996) wrote that "[t]he original purpose of the arts is to tune and refine the mind.
-Once they become objects of personal attachment, however, their refining action is lost and they turn into occasions for perversion and corruption" (58-59).
-Art can, on the one hand, be an expression of how Buddha nature manifests in function; Musō speaks of how an exemplar viewer of gardens comes to "regard mountains, rivers, grass, trees, and stones to be their own original nature" (Kasulis 2018, 642).
-On the other hand, because it is beautiful and something that we like, we also have to be careful to not get attached.
-It is because of this, Musō insightfully writes, that Zen instructions oscillate between suggestions to, on the one hand, engage in the phenomenal world and worldly activities and, on the other hand, set these aside:
+Once they become objects of personal attachment, however, their refining action is lost and they turn into occasions for perversion and corruption" (58–59).

 "It is for reasons like this that teachers of the doctrinal and Zen schools sometimes tell their students that wordly activities are not separate from practice and sometimes tell them that they should set aside all such activities when they practice.
 There is nothing to be surprised about in this" (Musō 2015, 249).